Thienvule/Python-Retail-Sector-How-RFM-Analysis-Unlocked-Insights-to-Drive-Engagement-and-Maximize-Revenue/README.md

-# python_rfm
-Python - Superstore - Using RFM analysis to better promotional campaign
+# Python | Retail Sector | How RFM Analysis Unlocked Insights to Drive Engagement and Maximize Revenue

 ## Context Overview
 Business Context
-SuperStore: A global online retailer facing challenges in understanding and segmenting its customer base.
+Superstore, like many ecommerce businesses, struggles to effectively retain its most valuable customers and maximize revenue.
+With an increasing volume of transactional data, understanding customer behavior is critical for segmentation, targeted marketing, and loyalty-building initiatives.
+T
 Marketing Goals:
 - Understand purchasing behavior to improve retention strategies through promotional campaigns.
 - Differentiate between loyal and one-time customers to optimize marketing campaigns.